 Canary Wharf gets into the Christmas spirit with a massive outdoor skating rink.

-Nestled beneath the world-famous mirrored towers of Canary Wharf, this compact 450-square-metre outdoor ice rink adds a cheerful dose of Christmas spirit to the area's sedate office life.
+Nestled beneath the world-famous mirrored towers of Canary Wharf, this glittering outdoor London Ice Skating rink, featuring London's first skate path and the fantastic new Q on Ice pop up bar, adds a cheerful dose of Christmas spirit to the area's sedate office life.
 Hundreds of dainty lights transform Canada Square Park into a fairy-tale Christmas kingdom seven days a week from early November right through to mid January.
-The Wharf's suited and booted office workers will no doubt be the primary type of skater you get here, sampling a little festive fun now the recession seems to be petering out and their bonuses are no longer frozen.
-But really it's meant for everyone - including those who prefer gawping to gliding (the expanded Rinkside Bar and viewing gallery should keep everyone in good spirits).
-Fitting for the competitive, testosterone-heavy surroundings, brand new sharpened high quality skates are available this year - so you better be on your toes (so to speak).
+Suited and booted office workers sampling a little festive fun, now the recession seems to be petering out and their bonuses are no longer frozen, merge happily with local families and children, creating a festive buzz.
+For those who prefer gawping to gliding, there is the Q on Ice bar and viewing terrace which should keep everyone in good spirits with their famous hot chocolates, mulled wine and burgers.
+Fitting for the competitive, testosterone-heavy surroundings, brand new high quality skates are on offer this year - so you better be on your toes (so to speak).

 Head to Hampton Court Palace for a festive skate with an unbeatable view.